dimfeld/website/posts/parsing_with_nom.md

 For each character, we see if it matches any of the directive parsers.
 If so, then we add two items to our list of expressions: all the plain text preceding the directive, and the directive itself.
 If not, then we just go on to the next character and try again.

+At the end, we check one more time to see if there's any text after the most recent directive, and add that text as well.
+Then we return the entire list.

+When examining the `IResult` type, we see that `Ok` indicates a parser match, `Err(nom::Err::Error(e))` indicates that the parser did not match anything, and any other error indicates a fatal error.
+Our parser doesn't return any fatal errors, but this might be used, for example, in a JSON parser that encounters invalid syntax.

+When parsing a stream, the parser can also return `Err(nom::Err::Incomplete(e))`, which indicates that the parser needs more input to be able to properly parse the input.
+Again, in this particular parser we don't encounter that case.

 ```rust
 /// Parse a line of text, counting anything that doesn't match a directive as plain text.